opensearch-project/documentation-website/_dashboards/visualize/maps.md

 ## Filtering data

 To show a subset of the data in the index, filter the data.
+You can either filter data at the layer level or draw shapes on the map to filter all layer data globally.

+### Filtering data at the layer level

+To filter data at the layer level, select the layer and add a filter to it.

-The following example filters the flight destination data to display only United States destinations:
+The following example shows how to filter the flight destination data to display only United States destinations:

 1. In the **Layers** panel, select **Flight destination**.
 1. Select **Filters**.